© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ring Cairn on Esgair Ceiliog is a scheduled monument protected by Cadw under reference BR208.
 View the official record →

-Ring Cairn on Esgair Ceiliog is a Neolithic or Bronze Age funerary monument situated on high ground in Breconshire, Wales.
+Ring Cairn on Esgair Ceiliog is a Neolithic or Bronze Age funerary monument located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR208.

 Ring Cairn on Esgair Ceiliog dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ring Cairn on Esgair Ceiliog is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR208.